verificarlo/verificarlo/doc/02-Backends.md

 ### PRISM Backend

-The PRISM backend implements Stochastic Rounding [Fasi, 2020](https://ieeexplore.ieee.org/document/9387551) and Up & Down rounding [TBD].
+The PRISM backend implements Stochastic Rounding [Fasi, 2020](https://ieeexplore.ieee.org/document/9387551) and Up & Down rounding.

-It is built upon the [PRISM](https://yohanchatelain/prism.git) library and utilizes the [Highway](https://github.com/google/highway.git) library for vectorized operations.
+It is built upon the [PRISM](https://github.com/yohanchatelain/prism.git) library and utilizes the [Highway](https://github.com/google/highway.git) library for vectorized operations.

 Unlike other backends, the PRISM backend does not conform to the interflop interface or support dynamic loading.
 Instead, it must be specified during instrumentation using the `--prism-backend=MODE` option, where `MODE` can be: